How is the Trekking in Nepal?

 I’m a slow walker, and I’m concerned that I might hold the group back

-Most tea houses along the trekking trails are run by families.
-Lodges offer a menu with diverse western and local foods like dal bhat, momos, yak steak, and various potato-based dishes.
-Many lodge owners have been in the business for a long time and have mastered the preparation of surprisingly good meals that delight trekkers after long hours on the trail.
-Whenever possible, they use fresh vegetables sourced from local farmers in the lowlands or nearby markets.
+Most tea houses along the popular trekking trails are run by families.
+The lodges offer a menu with a variety of Western and local foods, such as dal bhat, momos, yak steak, and various potato-based dishes.
+Many lodge owners have been in the business for years and have mastered the art of preparing surprisingly good meals that delight trekkers after long hours on the trail.
+Whenever possible, they use fresh vegetables sourced from local farmers in the lowlands, nearby markets or Kathmandu.

 Communication facility on the trek

-In most trekking areas, you can find landline or satellite phones, and sometimes, if the weather is stable, cell phones might receive the network too.
-Internet is usually accessible in well-known trekking areas unless there’s unusual weather affecting the connection.
-If you stay in hotels or lodges, you can use their wifi by purchasing a pre-paid card from the internet provider.
+In most popular trekking areas, mobile networks are available if the weather is stable.
+Many lodges offer telephone or satellite phone services, and WiFi is available in several places.
+If you stay in hotels or lodges, you can use their WiFi by purchasing a prepaid card from the internet provider.
 Keep in mind that phone and internet expenses are extra.
-Also, lodges charge an additional fee for charging your devices.
+Additionally, lodges charge an extra fee for charging your devices.

 How do I select the right trip?